zenml-io/zenml-dashboard/README.md

 before every community gathering.

 # 🆘 Getting Help

-The first point of call should be [our Slack group](https://zenml.io/slack-invite/).
+By far the easiest and fastest way to get a response is to:

-Ask your questions about bugs or specific use cases, and someone from the [core team](https://zenml.io/company#CompanyTeam) will respond.
+1. Ask your questions in [our Slack group](https://zenml.io/slack-invite/).
-Or, if you prefer, [open an issue](https://github.com/zenml-io/zenml-dashboard/issues/new/choose) on our GitHub repo.
+2. [Open an issue](https://github.com/zenml-io/zenml-dashboard/issues/new/choose) on our GitHub repo.

 # 📜 License